burzum/cakephp-file-storage/docs/Tutorials/Quick-Start.md

 app/Config/file_storage.php
 ---------------------------

 There is a good amount of code to be added to prepare everything.
-In theory you can put all of this in bootstrap as well but to keep things clean it is high recommended to put all of this in a separate file.
+In theory you can put all of this in bootstrap as well but to keep things clean it is recommended to put all of this in a separate file.

 ```php
 use Aws\S3;